Skip Navigation

 All academic credentials not written in English must be accompanied by an official, certified English translation.

-At UConn, we understand that one test may not accurately define a student's academic progress and potential, which is why we are allowing first-year applicants the choice to submit standardized test results through the fall 2026 admission cycle.
-No admission decision shall be impacted, and no student disadvantaged, if a standardized test score is not provided.
+At UConn, we understand that one test may not accurately define a student’s academic progress and potential, which is why we are allowing first-year applicants the choice to submit standardized test results for the foreseeable future.

 Application information may fit in a box, but our applicants shouldn’t.
 Certain populations require additional components to the application.